elusivecodes/fQuery/README.md

 - `selector` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
 - `x` is a distance (in pixels) along the X axis.
-- `options` is an object containing properties to define how the percent should be calculated.
+- `options` is an object containing options for how the percent should be calculated.
     - `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to *false*.
     - `clamp` is a boolean indicating whether to clamp the percent betwen *0* and *100*, and will default to *true*.